axiom-data-science/modflow2netcdf/README.md

 The steps to run Modflow2NetCDF are:

-1) Edit your output control file to generate the cell by cell flow and head output you wish to export
+1) Edit your MODFLOW output control file to generate the cell budget and head output you wish to export

-2) Run your model
+2) Run your MODFLOW model

-3) Build a Modflow2NetCDF configuration file for you model (see example MODFLOW2NetCDF configuration file below)
+3) Build a Modflow2NetCDF configuration file for you model (see example MODFLOW2NetCDF configuration file in the "Examples" section)

-4) Run mfnetcdf_cmdline.py (see example command line below)
+4) Run mfnetcdf_cmdline.py (see example command line in the "Examples" section)

 For more information on steps 3 and 4 see the documentation and examples below.
 In addition a tutorial ipython notebook is available with this distribution: